-High-end Japanese food is well represented in the US, but low-end food isn’t.
-Ramen is low-end in Japan but is sold here as high-end food.
+High-end Japanese foods are well represented in the US, but low-end ones aren’t.
+Ramen is low-end in Japan but is sold here as a high-end dish.
 I assume it’s because it’s not worth selling anything here unless the profit margin is high enough.
 It’s unfortunate because the working-class culture of Japan has a certain charm that I think would resonate well with the working class here.

 I particularly liked the fact that they were showing Japanese videos on their TV monitors.
 No attempt was made to subtitle it.
 We see this often at Chinese restaurants where Chinese workers frequent, but I don’t see it at Japanese restaurants.

 Since America is the wealthiest and the most powerful country, other nations are eager to get Americans’ attention and therefore are willing to go out of their ways to present their cultures in the way that appeal to Americans.
 They don’t just present themselves as they are.
 Americans, on the other hand, don’t need to pander to other countries; they can present themselves as they are, and everyone around the world goes out of their ways to understand American culture as it is.